 - 1 tsp each sea salt & ground black pepper

 - 1/2 tsp nutmeg

 - 1 tsp cinnamon (optional)

-- 2 cups raw cashews, soaked overnight OR in boiling water for 30 mins
+- 2 cups raw cashews, soaked overnight or in boiling water for 30 minutes

 - 2 tbsp olive oil or coconut oil